-Here is a list of books relating to the Wrens in Canada and the U.K. Please note that some of these works are self-published reminiscences by retired WRCNS members and may be out of print or difficult to obtain:
+Here is a list of books relating to the Wrens in Canada and the U.K., plus books that deal with women's service in the Armed Forces in general, particularly during WWII.
+Please note that some of these works are self-published reminiscences by retired Wrens and may be out of print or difficult to obtain:

 Proudly She Marched: Training Canada's World War II Women in Waterloo County, Volume 2: Women's Royal Canadian Naval Service - history by Anne Kallin.
 ISBN 978-0-9781427-1-1 (v.2).
 Published by the Canadian Federation of University Women, Kitchener-Waterloo, Waterloo, Ontario

 A History of Women in the Canadian Military - history by Barbara Dundas.
 ISBN 2-920718-79-7.
 Published by Art Global, 384 Laurier Avenue West, Montreal, Quebec

 On the Double, Matilda!
 One woman's story of life as a Wren - memoir by Audrey Sim Shortridge.
 ISBN 8-76543-363-4.
 Published by CFB Esquimalt Naval & Military Museum, copyright 2006